NixOS/nix-pills/pills/14-override-design-pattern.md

 The "`override`" pattern simplifies the way we customize packages starting from an existing set of packages.
 This opens a world of possibilities for using a central repository like `nixpkgs` and defining overrides on our local machine without modifying the original package.

-We can dream of a custom, isolated `nix-shell` environment for testing graphviz with a custom gd:
+We can dream of a custom, isolated `nix-shell` environment for testing `graphviz` with a custom `gd`:

 ```nix
 debugVersion (graphviz.override { gd = customgd; })